Double Categories of Relations: Tabulators and Functional Completeness

-holds canonically. \end{prop} \begin{proof} The first statement is trivial owing to the fact that a proarrow is just an $\mathcal M$-arrow $R\to A\times B$.
+holds canonically. \endproposition \proof The proof of Lemma \ref{lemma:RelHasTabs} shows that any relation is its own tabulator.
+Thus, the first statement is trivial owing to the fact that a proarrow is just a monic arrow $R\to A\times B$.
 For the second statement, the restriction gives the kernel of the relation:

 But the composite